 The eighth grade math course hones pre-algebra skills and introduces concepts in algebra to prepare students for high school math.
 Students work within four main components of mathematics that address focal points set forth by the National Council of Teachers of Mathematics.
 First, students practice operations on all rational numbers and solve linear equations.
 They simplify expressions using order of operations, place rational and irrational numbers on a number line and justify the placement of the numbers, and use the arithmetic of rational numbers as they formulate and solve linear equations with one variable.

 Third, students investigate exponential growth and apply growth factors to solve classic puzzles.
 They then delve into quadratic expressions and equations.
 Identifying and solving quadratic equations in word problems helps to add some real-world experience.
-Students explore a practical application of Galileo’s vertical motion formula, where students drop objects and calculate various variables.
-Finally, students investigate clever ways of counting combinations and permutations.

 Key focal points for the year include: Analyzing and representing linear functions and solving linear equations and systems of linear equations; Analyzing two- and three-dimensional space and figures and performing operations with radicals; Writing, interpreting, and using mathematical expressions and equations.